 The upper arms

-BOX: What is CoolSculpting?

-Lear more concerning the fat freezing method and how to save on CoolSculpting Cost
+What is CoolSculpting Capable Of?
+See before and after pics >>

-What Does CoolSculpting Not Benefit?
+Who Does CoolSculpting Not Benefit?

-CoolSculpting does not benefit people who want to lose weight.- It only addresses difficult bulges and not obesity.
-While weight loss treatments shrink fat cells, CoolSculpting destroys a portion of the fat cells.
-Over sever weeks the body will excrete these cells as waste.
-Weight loss treatments maintain the ability of the shrunken fat cells to re-expand with future weight gain.
-Not so with fat freezing treatments, once the body expels the cells they are gone for good.
+What is CoolSculpting not intended for?
+CoolSculpting may not benefit people who are far from their ideal body weight.
+The fat-freezing procedure addresses difficult bulges that resist diet and exercise.
+It is intended to treat obesity.
+While weight loss treatments shrink fat cells, CoolSculpting destroys a portion of the fat cell.
+Over several weeks the body will excrete these cells as waste.
+Weight loss treatments shrink fat cells (maintaining the ability of the shrunken fat cells to re-expand with future weight gain.)
+This is not the case with fat freezing treatments.
+Once the body expels the fat cells, they are gone for good.
 The eradicated fat cells cannot grow back.
 This leads to long-lasting fat reduction.

 Is CoolSculpting Right for Me?

-You’ve learned about fat freezing; now it is time to know decide if CoolSculpting is right for you?
-The best way to determine whether you are a good candidate for CoolSculpting is to schedule a complimentary consultation with Elite Aesthetics.
+You’ve learned about fat freezing; now it is time to know what is CoolSculpting going to do for you.
+The best way to determine this is to schedule a complimentary consultation with Elite Aesthetics.
 The premier body contouring experts in Needham, MA.
-A stellar physique may be yours as you fill out the form online or call 781-352-9309.
+Fill out the online form or call 781-352-9309.